madziaar/YuE-extend/README.md

 > **Note**: Keep an eye on updates to know when you need to do a docker pull alissonpereiraanjos/yue-exllamav2-interface

+* **2025.02.07 🔥**: Added quantized English models using exllamav2 (3, 4, 5, 6 and 8 bpw), you can download them all using all_exl2 or select the ones you want by name.
 * **2025.02.04 🔥**: Added field to save the result file with a custom name
 * **2025.02.03 🔥**: Added ExLlamaV2 integration with up to 500% speedup by sgsdxzy (https://github.com/sgsdxzy/YuE-exllamav2)
 * **2025.02.01 (Oficial Repository) 🧑🏻‍💻 Inference Update**: 1.
 Support dual-track ICL mode.
 2. Fix "instrumental" naming bug in output files.
 3. Support seeding.